MattClarkson/CMakeCatchTemplate/README.md

   * BUILD_Boost:BOOL=ON|OFF
   * BUILD_OpenCV:BOOL=ON|OFF

 and so on.
-If BUILD_SUPERBUILD=OFF, and these variables are on, then CMake will just try finding locally installed versions rather then downloading them.
+If you set BUILD_SUPERBUILD=OFF, and these BUILD_whatever variables are on, then CMake will just try finding locally installed versions rather then downloading them.

 To switch between static/dynamic linking, use CMake to set: